Pea Protein vs. Soy Protein: How Do They Compare?

 Heavy metal levels

 A recent study by the Clean Label Project found high levels of heavy metals and BPA, an endocrine disruptor, present in 133 different protein powders.
-Overall, plant-based protein powders had the worst levels, although some whey products scored poorly as well (10).
+Overall, plant-based protein powders had the worst levels, although some whey products scored poorly as well.

-However, it is unclear how dangerous these levels are.
-One study attempted to determine whether these levels present health risks to humans.
-Even with up to 3 servings per day, the study found that the levels of heavy metals in these protein powders do not present a risk to human health (11).
+However, it isn’t clear how dangerous these levels are.
+One study15 attempted to determine whether these levels present health risks to humans.
+Even with up to 3 servings per day, the study found that the levels of heavy metals in these protein powders don’t present a risk to human health.

 However, if you’d like to be cautious and reduce your exposure to these heavy metals, choose a brand with lower levels.
 In the Clean Label Project study, the plant-based products highest in heavy metals were: